aws-samples/aws-panorama-samples/samples/ONNX37_opengpu/tools/Readme.md

-# Converting ONNX model to Dynamic Batch Size & FP16
+# Converting Dynamic Batch ONNX model to FP16 (for Yolov5 r6.1)

 - This script will modify the dynamic batch onnx model to fp16.
 - Inside the ultralytics/yolov5 repo, it provides script to export onnx model